winkeypradana/Capstone-Modul-3/README.md

 ## **Deployment**

-Import final model to pickle
+Import final model to pickle and this link to access my local repo (https://github.com/winkeypradana/Insurance-ML)